oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ### Restarting servers

-The operator runtime automatically recreates (restarts) server pods when properties on the domain resource that affect server pods change (such as `image`, `volumes`, and `env`).
+The operator runtime automatically recreates (restarts) WebLogic Server instance Pods when fields on the Domain that affect Pod generation change (such as `image`, `volumes`, and `env`).
-The `restartVersion` property on the domain resource lets you force the operator to restart a set of server pods.
+The `restartVersion` field on the Domain lets you force the operator to restart a set of WebLogic Server instance Pods.

 The operator runtime does rolling restarts of clustered servers so that service is maintained.

-#### Properties that cause servers to be restarted
+#### Fields that cause servers to be restarted
-The operator will restart servers when any of the follow properties on the domain resource that affect the server are changed:
+The operator will restart servers when any of the follow fields on the Domain that affect the WebLogic Server instance Pod generation are changed:

 * `containerSecurityContext`
 * `domainHome`